brycewray/hugo-site/content/posts/2022/03/using-dart-sass-hugo-sequel/index.md

 date: 2022-03-09T17:41:00-06:00
 ---

 <strong class="red">Important note, 2023-06-19</strong>: There has been a [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2), and [Hugo 0.114.0](https://github.com/gohugoio/hugo/releases/tag/v0.114.0) is the first version that supports the new packaging, which uses the [Dart Sass package](https://github.com/sass/dart-sass#embedded-dart-sass).
 I have revised this post's instructions for Hugo 0.114.0 and newer.
-If forced to use an older version of Hugo, you must continue with the [older, archived Embedded Dart Sass packaging](https://github.com/sass/dart-sass-embedded/releases/tag/1.62.1) and the former versions of the instructions, which you can find in [this page's history](https://github.com/brycewray/hugo-site/commits/main/content/posts/2022/03/using-dart-sass-hugo-sequel/index.md).
+If forced to use an older version of Hugo, you must continue with the [older, archived Embedded Dart Sass packaging](https://github.com/sass/dart-sass-embedded/releases/tag/1.62.1) and the former versions of the instructions, which you can find in [this page's history](https://github.com/brycewray/hugo-site/commits/main/content/posts/2022/03/using-dart-sass-hugo-sequel/index.md).\
+\
+<strong class="red">Additional note, 2024-06-16</strong>: A reader pointed out to me that my 2023-06-19 edit left out an important element (the need to copy over the **entire** Dart Sass directory downloaded in each of the code examples below), so I have now corrected that.
 {.box}

 **Note**: For a much more thorough discussion of recent [Sass](https://sass-lang.com)-on-[Hugo](https://gohugo.io) issues, please see my [previous post](/posts/2022/03/using-dart-sass-hugo/).
 This is a brief follow-up which will assume you've already read that one.